 While earning more interest is awesome, sometimes that comes at a cost.
-Make sure to compare the fees that your current bank charges with the fees that the new bank will charge you.
-If the new bank’s fees are lower than the amount of increased interest you’ll earn, you’ll probably want to make the change.
+Make sure to compare the fees that your current bank charges with the new bank’s fees.
+If the difference between the old and new bank’s fees is lower than the amount of increased interest you’ll earn, you’ll probably want to make the change.

 For many, this is too much effort for only a few more dollars of interest.
 However, if you’ll earn a couple of hundred more each year, it may be worth it.